an-sh/chat-service/README.md

 ```

 Server is now running on port `8000`, using memory state.
 By default
 `'/chat-service'` socket.io namespace is used.
-Adding a room with
+Add a room with `admin`
-`admin` user as an owner.
+user as the room owner.
+All rooms must be explicitly created (option
+to allow rooms creation from a client side is also provided).

 ```javascript
 chatService.addRoom('default', { owner: 'admin' })